Alternative Energy

 Wind Power

-Wind power has been around for a very long time now
+Wind power has been around for a very long and

-and we are now finely starting to realize its
+we are now finally starting to realize its

 potential as a great energy saver.